Elliot438b/mainbase/src/javaS/genericity/README.md

 interface ONE<A>{}
 class TWO implements ONE<Sort>{}
-public class Client<T> extends TWO implements ONE<Juice> {//The interface ONE cannot be implemented more than once with different arguments: ONE<Sort> and ONE<Juice>
+public class Client<T> extends TWO implements ONE<Juice> {
+// error: The interface ONE cannot be implemented more than once -
+// with different arguments: ONE<Sort> and ONE<Juice>
 }

 ```